 G&M specializes in the following areas:

-- Switchgear Modification – Modifications made to an existing panel or switchgear in need of field inspection to UL 891.
-In particular bus taps made on the line or load side for connection to solar power, or line-side taps for the addition of a new section are often times required to be re-certified in the field.
+Almost all switchgear installed in the U.S. is UL Listed.
+Modifications made to existing UL certified switchgear invalidates the original listing.
+As a result both utilities and local electrical inspectors will require a field inspection or re-certification of panels where bus taps are made on the line or load side of the main circuit breaker for connection to solar power.
+Line or load-side taps for the addition of a new switchgear sections are also required to be re-certified in the field.

 For more information, additional questions, or to request a quote – Please submit an online RFQ, request for information, or call.